Your Definitive Guide To KPI Tracking By Utilizing Modern Software & Tools

 The next stage in your process to track KPIs is to pick the right type of visualizations for each of your metrics.
 There are several types of graphs, charts, and business dashboards available for you to visualize your data, the goal here should be to pick the ones that will make the analysis process most interactive and easy to understand for technical and non-technical users.
-Static excel tables are no longer useful to extract the maximum power out of your analysis.
+Static Excel tables are no longer useful to extract the maximum power out of your analysis.
 This is why you should invest in KPI tracking innovations that will provide you with a wide range of visualization types to fit each of your goals and support decision-making discussions.

 6. Differentiate between KPIs and metrics

 It’s true that performance indicators and metrics both fall under the umbrella of data analytics.
 But there are core differences between the two branches of information - and they mainly boil down to progress or performance.
 While metrics offer a lower level of insight, key indicators provide top-level information.
-KPIs also exist to help you measure your progress towards essential organizational goals while metrics shed light on your overall performance in key areas.
-Understanding these key differences will ensure you get maximum value from your KPI monitoring tools.
+KPIs also exist to help you measure your progress towards essential organizational goals while metrics shed light on your overall performance in core areas.
+Understanding these definitive differences will ensure you get maximum value from your KPI monitoring tools.
 Read our essential guide on KPIs vs metrics for more information.

 7. Set key performance indicator targets

 When considering how to track KPIs effectively, setting the right goals and targets will prove essential to your success.
 To set accurate KPI goals and targets, you should take the time to assess your current situation in all relevant areas.
 Looking at your competitors’ performance and conducting ample market research will also help you set benchmarks that are not only realistic but will actually lead to continual progress across the board.
 When you’re setting your key performance indicator targets, defining both your short-term and long-term goals will help you set powerful KPI-based targets.